 1. Ancestry Free Search

-You might be surprised to learn that you can actually access records for free at the world’s largest genealogy search website.
+It might surprise you to learn that you can access records for free at the world’s largest genealogy search website.

-I am obviously talking about Ancestry who have become very popular for people who are tracing their family tree.
+I am talking about Ancestry who are very popular for people who are tracing their family tree.

-But what records are for free and how can you can access them?
+But what records are for free and how can you access them?

-Although there are certain conditions that will limit your access to them.
+Although certain conditions will limit your access to them.

-My 4 Ways You Can Get Records at Ancestry For Free post shows you a number of options that are available to you.
+My 4 Ways You Can Get Records at Ancestry For Free post shows you several options that are available to you.

 4 ways to get free Ancestry access